- What Is the Best Interest for the Child?

 In Arizona, these criteria could include:

-• History of domestic violence.
-This could include domestic violence toward the other parent or a record domestic violence against other partners.
+- History of domestic violence.
+This could include domestic violence toward the other parent or a record of domestic violence against other partners.

-• Existing relationship between parents.
-Divorces and child custody can cause stress and bitterness between the separating couple.
+- The existing relationship between parents.
+Divorce and child custody can cause stress and bitterness between the separating couple.
 If one parent is unfairly alienating the child from the other parent, they could be deemed unfit.
 The court wants separating couples to be able to work together amicably to benefit their child.

 The court will ask for substantial evidence of the above to prove that a parent is indeed unfit.
 This relies heavily on documents and records such as police reports, criminal history, medical records, past allegations, and any other documentation.
 The court will also accept witness statements to corroborate any claims provided.
 It is important that if you are seeking full custody because your child’s other parent is unfit, you remain calm and stick to the facts.
 If you are a parent who fears this could happen to you, it is best to make the necessary changes as soon as possible to show your willingness to become the type of parent your child needs.